-Formula comes in three forms: powder, concentrate and ready-to-use.
+Formula comes in three forms: powder, concentrate, and ready-to-use.
 Carefully follow instructions on the formula can.
 For powder, use the scoop that comes in the formula can.
 Measure the amount of water exactly.
-For liquid concentrate, poor the needed amount in a clean bottle using ounce markers on the bottle.
+For liquid concentrate, pour the needed amount in a clean bottle using ounce markers on the bottle.
 Measure the amount of water exactly.

 Why?
 Using too much or not enough water can make your baby sick.